Degree Deflation in 2026: Why Verified Skills Matter More Than a College Degree

 Future of Work: Skills Over Degrees

+Degree deflation is not a trend—it’s a long-term transformation.
 As industries evolve faster than academic programs, continuous learning and skill validation will define career success.

 Ready to Prove Your Skills?

-Take advantage of the skills-first hiring movement and position yourself ahead of other candidates:
+Take advantage of the skills-first hiring movement: